Probing the Dispersion and Rotation Measure Contributions from Supernova Remnants in Fast Radio Burst Source Environments with 1D SNR Simulation: Summary

 \item The total optical depth is generally dominated by free--free absorption.
 Using the condition $\tau_{\rm ff}=1$, we infer $t_{\rm esc}\lesssim70\,$yr across the explored ionization configurations.
 For weakly ionized ejecta ($\chi_{e,\rm unej}\sim0.01$), the SNR is nearly transparent to FRB emission from very early times.

-\item Using the observed DM decay rates of FRB~20190520B and FRB~20121102 to constrain $t_{\rm occur}$, we find $t_{\rm occur}\lesssim100\,$yr (measured from the SN explosion) in all fiducial models, and FRB~20121102 consistently occurs later than FRB~20190520B within the same progenitor model; in the great majority of cases, both sources can be transparent to GHz FRB escape.
+\item {Using the observed DM decay rates of FRB~20190520B, FRB~20121102, and FRB~20220529A to constrain $t_{\rm occur}$, we find $t_{\rm occur}\lesssim100\,$yr (measured from the SN explosion) in all fiducial models.
+Within the same progenitor model, FRB~20190520B occurs earliest, FRB~20220529A latest, and FRB~20121102 lies in between; in the great majority of cases, all three sources can be transparent to GHz FRB escape.}

 \item The mass dependence is not always monotonic.
 In our models, DM is dominated by weakly ionized unshocked ejecta, so under the low-ionization assumption (approximately fixed $\chi_e$, effectively at most one free electron per atom), larger mean atomic/electron weights in metal-rich ejecta can reduce $n_e$ and produce non-monotonic trends across progenitors.
 This behavior can change or even reverse when the reverse shock penetrates more ejecta and/or reverse-shock-related radiation (photoionization/PR) further ionizes heavy elements, increasing the electron yield.